debrax/exercises/gilded-rose/README.md

     - Use [factory pattern](https://refactoring.guru/design-patterns/factory-method) to setup the items
     - Use composition instead of inheritance ([strategy pattern](https://refactoring.guru/design-patterns/strategy)) and compare
 - Support new conjured items

+## Refactoring changelog

+- for replaced by foreach
+- UpdateItem(Item) extracted